CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 </details>

-# Individual Project Questions & Answers

-# Where to ask questions

-**The first and fastest place to ask questions and to see if your question has already been answered is the [Q and A channel in the Projects Team](https://teams.microsoft.com/l/channel/19%3A6dad55759f244b258c80536771ee9401%40thread.tacv2/Project%20Q%20and%20A?groupId=2afc7cab-8743-48ed-aaaa-b0d542d2bb68&tenantId=b2e47f30-cd7d-4a4e-a5da-b18cf1a4151b), where Shawn, Andrew and Sarah will be replying as quickly as we can.
-We will periodically add answers here throughout the year.**

 # Project choice
 ### When do I have to have decided a supervisor by?
 You must have agreed with your supervisor that they will supervise your project and completed the projects form by the end of Week 8.
 There is more information about the process on the [Finding a Project page](/tb1).